 Does your dog's gas have you gasping for air?
 Can one fart from your dog clear a room?
-A gassy dog might be kind of funny, it's also something even dog lovers can live without.
-If your dog has particularly bad flatulence it may be a sign of a health problem.
+A gassy dog might be kind of funny, but it's also something even dog lovers can live without.
+If your dog has particularly bad flatulence, it may be a sign of a health problem.
 Find out why some dogs fart so much and learn how to handle flatulence in your dog.

-Why Do Dogs Pass Gas
+Why Do Dogs Pass Gas?

 Dogs pass gas for basically the same reasons people do.
-Flatulence is a normal bodily function that cannot be completely stopped.
-Excessive gas can certainly be reduced.
+Flatulence is a normal bodily function that cannot be completely stopped, although excessive gas can certainly be reduced.
 Finding out the reason for the gas is the first step.
 Flatulence occurs as a result of gasses that have accumulated in the digestive system.
 There are a few ways these gasses typically end up in the gastrointestinal (GI) tract.

 How to Prevent Flatulence